Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (1, 2, 4)
 ```

-A tuple index indexes the corresponding element of the corresponding axis.
-So
+The indices in a tuple index target the corresponding elements of the
-for example, the index `(1, 0, 2)` selects the second element of the first
+corresponding axis.
+So for example, the index `(1, 0, 2)` selects the second
-axis, the first element of the second axis, and the third element of the third
+element of the first axis, the first element of the second axis, and the third
-axis (remember that indexing is 0-based, so index `0` corresponds to the first
+element of the third axis (remember that indexing is 0-based, so index `0`
-element, index `1` to the second, and so on).
-Looking at the list of lists
+corresponds to the first element, index `1` to the second, and so on).
+Looking
-representation of `a` that was printed by NumPy:
+at the list of lists representation of `a` that was printed by NumPy:

 ```py
 >>> a